Compact Data Structures for Network Telemetry: Classic Data Structures

 \textbf{Bloom filters in the data plane. } While Bloom filters may seem to be a simpler structure (or just as simple) than a count-min sketch, surprisingly, implementing them in the data plane requires more adaptations.
 The main issue that arises is that both insert and find operations on a Bloom filters require setting or checking several indices in the array, and thus require \emph{multiple} accesses to the \emph{same} array.
 The memory model of the switch makes this impossible in a single iteration of packet processing.
 In order to enable the use of multiple hash functions, the Bloom filter implementation in the data plane maintains a separate array for \emph{each} hash function.
-As shown in Figure~\ref{fig:bf}, for a Bloom filter with $c$ columns using $h=3$ hash functions, three separate arrays of size $c$ need to be maintained.
+As shown in Figure~\ref{fig:bf}, for a Bloom filter with $c$ bits using $h=3$ hash functions, three separate arrays of size $c$ bits need to be maintained.
 This results in a slightly different implementation than the standard Bloom filter.
 However, since it avoids collisions between the different hash functions, it potentially has fewer collisions.
 Thus providing an error rate that is no higher than the error rate provided by the regular implementation of Bloom filter.
 As with the count-min sketch, the parameters of the Bloom filter are constrained by the available resources.

 \cut{ \shir{maybe remove resource constraints here.} Resource constraints affect the parameters of the bloom filter.
 The size of the array is limited by the available memory and the number of hash functions is limited by both the number of hash units available and the number of available memory accesses.
-Additionally, if the key is not known, it can not be hashed and thus information about the flows can not be retrieved.
-Therefore, while the control plane can copy the data structure it can not effectively use it unless additional information is maintained. }
+Additionally, if the key is not known, it cannot be hashed and thus information about the flows cannot be retrieved.
+Therefore, while the control plane can copy the data structure it cannot effectively use it unless additional information is maintained. }